Kyle Soller

-Kyle William Soller (born July 1, 1983) is an American, UK-based film, stage, and television actor.
+Kyle William Soller (born July 1, 1983) is a UK-based American film, stage, and television actor.
 His accolades include three Evening Standard Theatre Awards as well as the 2019 Laurence Olivier Award for Best Actor for his performance in The Inheritance, staged at the Young Vic Theatre in 2018.

 Soller has appeared in films such as Anna Karenina (2012) and Marrowbone (2017), and on television in Poldark (2015–2016), Andor (2022–2025), and Bodies (2023).

 Early life and education

 Soller was born on July 1, 1983, in Bridgeport, Connecticut, and raised in Alexandria, Virginia.
 He attended Mount Vernon High School before going on to study art history the College of William & Mary in Williamsburg, Virginia.
 During his third year of studies, he spent a semester abroad studying at the Royal Academy of Dramatic Art (RADA) in London, and was offered admission into the academy.
 Soller left the College of William & Mary and relocated to London to complete his studies at the Royal Academy of Dramatic Art, graduating in 2008 with a BA in Acting Degree (H Level).